ShanYinghao/shanyinghao.github.io/index.md

 ### **『News』**

-★{Funding}2021-04-28: My "Initial Research Funds for Yong Teachers of Donghua University" has been fully issued.
+★{Funding}2021-04-28: My "**Initial Research Funds for Yong Teachers of Donghua University**" has been fully issued.

 ★{Paper}2021-03-04: My paper (1st author) entitled "**A Unified Model Predictive Voltage and Current Control for Microgrids with Distributed Fuzzy Cooperative Secondary Control**" is online now!
 Published in the journal "**IEEE Transactions on Industrial Informatics**", Q1 top journal.
 Click [**here**](https://ieeexplore.ieee.org/document/9369108)!